TwoSet Violin

 In 2013, the duo started posting covers of pop music played on the violin on a YouTube channel.
-Yang said that they had viewed violin virtuosos playing covers that had garnered millions of views on YouTube, and attempted to do the same to minimal reaction.
-Discovering that Taiwanese-Australian violinist Ray Chen made comedic videos, they shifted their content production in a similar direction, focusing their videos on their lives at conservatory, as classical musicians and as students, which led to a dramatic increase in viewership.
+Yang said that they had viewed violin virtuosos playing covers that had garnered millions of views on YouTube; the two attempted the same but to minimal reaction.
+Discovering that Taiwanese-Australian violinist Ray Chen made comedic videos, they shifted their content production in a similar direction, focusing their videos on their lives at conservatory as classical musicians and as students, which led to a dramatic increase in viewership.
 At the end of 2016, Yang and Chen resigned their places in the Sydney Symphony Orchestra and the Queensland Symphony Orchestra respectively to begin performing live concerts of their own.

-The TwoSet Violin YouTube channel received a Silver Play Button in 2018 for surpassing 100 thousand subscribers, and a Gold Play Button in 2019 for surpassing 1 million subscribers.
+The TwoSet Violin YouTube channel received a Silver Play Button in 2018 for surpassing 100 thousand subscribers and a Gold Play Button in 2019 for surpassing 1 million subscribers.
 Classic FM's Kyle Macdonald listed TwoSet Violin as one of the "10 ways the 2010s changed classical music forever".

 In January 2020, it was announced that the duo would be attending that year's Menuhin Competition, held at Richmond, Virginia, as roving reporters; the competition was postponed due to the COVID-19 pandemic.

-On 8 February 2020, TwoSet Violin live-streamed a performance of the Tchaikovsky Violin Concerto to celebrate their achievement of two million subscribers.
+On 8 February 2020, TwoSet Violin live-streamed a performance of Tchaikovsky's Violin Concerto to celebrate their achievement of two million subscribers.
 Yang played the solo part while Chen performed an original arrangement of the orchestral component for solo violin.

+In December 2020, the duo announced a temporary hiatus from YouTube while Yang addressed some health issues.
+The duo made a slow return to content creation in January 2021.

+On 30 January 2021, to celebrate their achievement of 3 million YouTube subscribers, TwoSet Violin live-streamed another performance, of Sibelius's Violin Concerto, with Chen playing the solo while Yang performed an arrangement of the orchestral component for solo violin.
+In May 2021, they posted videos to support the Menuhin Competition.

+In June 2022, TwoSet Violin posted "FANTASIA", a short film written by the duo.
+It contained several pieces composed by themselves and Jordon He, consisting of the 'Prelude', one that they had already released in October 2020, as well as three new pieces: 'Scherzo', 'Adagio', and 'Rhapsody'.
+The film also includes a guest appearance of Chloe Chua.

+On 7 August 2022, TwoSet Violin released a song featuring a fictional band named B2TSM, in which classical composers Bach, Beethoven, Tchaikovsky, Shostakovich, and Mozart are played by the duo in an accompanying music video.

+In October 2022, TwoSet released a music video titled "Sell Out", a parody of Blackpink's song "Shut Down".
+Chen had impersonated classical composer and violinist Paganini in a previous video, which imagined how he might have critiqued "Shut Down" for using only two bars from La Campanella.
+Blackpink fans, many of whom thought Paganini was still alive, reacted fiercely.
+TwoSet later said it was great to raise awareness of the classical composer.